Add Hardware-Backed Sign-In to Your Application

 For automated systems that need to authenticate without any human interaction – CI/CD pipelines, background services, or daemon processes – Vouch supports the OAuth client credentials grant (RFC 6749 Section 4.4).

 Unlike the authorization code flow (which requires a browser and a YubiKey tap), the client credentials flow lets a service authenticate directly using its client ID and client secret.
+Services can also use Mutual TLS (RFC 8705) for client authentication (tls_client_auth or self_signed_tls_client_auth) and certificate-bound access tokens as an alternative to client secrets — see Architecture for details.

 When to use client credentials